Skip to main content

 • get_transcript (GET) — Full transcript: sentences, speakers, summary, action items, media URLs

-• set_transcript_privacy (UPDATE) — Change privacy level: link, owner, participants, teammatesandparticipants, teammates
+• set_transcript_privacy (UPDATE) — Change privacy level: link, owner, participants, teammates and participants, teammates

-• update_transcript_channel (UPDATE) — Move transcript to a specified channel
+• update_transcript_channel (UPDATE) — Move transcript to specified channel

 Soundbites (Clips)

-• create_soundbite (CREATE) — Create a clip from transcript (start/end time, title, media type, privacy)
+• create_soundbite (CREATE) — Create clips from transcripts (start/end time, title, media type, privacy)

 • get_soundbite (GET) — Retrieve soundbite details including captions and sources